StackExchange/dnscontrol/docs/testing-txt-records.md

 ```

 If you don't see those changes, that's a bug.
 For example, we found that
-Cloudflare leave t2 alone but would try to add double-quotes to t3!
+Cloudflare left t2 alone but would try to add double-quotes to t3!
 This was
 fixed in https://github.com/StackExchange/dnscontrol/pull/1543.

 Step 3: Push